Dad Accused Of Punching 14-Year-Old Soccer Player In The Face After Boy Scuffled With His Son During Game

 It’s common enough for parents to get bent out of shape with other parents at their kids’ sporting events.
 Fights break out between parents fairly often.
 For that matter, sometimes parents even engage in fisticuffs with coaches and referees.
-But assaulting one of the child players is definitely a rare enough occurance to warrant a couple of headlines.
+But assaulting one of the child players is definitely a rare enough occurrence to warrant a couple of headlines.

 Virginia Beach is where the North American Sand Soccer Tournament took place, which erupted into violence.
-According to Daily Mail, Jordan Grinnel was arrested on a misdemeanor charge for assault.
-Witnesses say Grinnel charged 14-year-old Timothy Vickerie, punching him in the head numerous times.
-Vickery was treated at the hospital for a mild concussion and given stitches for a gash over his right eye.
+According to Daily Mail, Jordan Grinnell was arrested on a misdemeanor charge for assault.
+Witnesses say Grinnell charged 14-year-old Timothy Vickerie, punching him in the head numerous times.
+Vickerie was treated at the hospital for a mild concussion and given stitches for a gash over his right eye.

 The attack reportedly followed victim Timothy Vickerie getting into a separate altercation with a fellow soccer player.
 According to eyewitnesses, both players were grabbing at one another.
 One spectator, identified as Jennifer Moss, described the event leading up to the violent attack.